CB

 Let’s discuss each of these causes individually and how to get your puppy’s digestive system back on track.

 Garbage should not be ingested by puppies for many reasons.
-There is the chance of spoiled food having an adverse effect on a puppy's gastrointestinal system and may include other toxic items or foreign bodies.
+There is the chance that spoiled food will have an adverse effect on a puppy's gastrointestinal system and may include other toxic items or foreign bodies.

-Foreign bodies are objects that should not be eaten by puppies that can get stuck in their digestive tract.
+Foreign bodies are objects that should not be eaten by puppies because they can get stuck in their digestive tract.
 This includes anything from socks, to soap bars, to jewelry, chicken bones, etc.

 In addition, some plants, flowers, and vegetation can be poisonous for dogs.
 You can find more information about these in the links below.

 Of course, you will do your best to prevent all of this, but in the event that your puppy has ingested something they shouldn’t have, it is important to call your vet immediately.
-If it seems like there is lack of time, call an emergency vet so they can walk you through the appropriate at-home procedures.
+If it seems like there is a lack of time, call an emergency vet so they can walk you through the appropriate at-home procedures.
+Or, if you can’t get a hold of the veterinarian, call the Pet Poison Hotline to determine what to do.

 Puppies and parasites seem to be attracted to each other.
 Puppies can contract parasites in utero or from their environment.
-An example of some common parasites in puppies include roundworms, hookworms, whipworms, coccidia, and giardia.
-These are all serious infestations and require veterinary attention.
+Examples of some common parasites in puppies include:

-Any of these infections require veterinarian attention.
-Some infections can be milder than others, but if your puppy has a bacterial or viral infection, they will usually have more symptoms beyond diarrhea including vomiting, bloody diarrhea, loss of appetite, and general lethargy.
+Any of these infections requires veterinarian attention.
+Some infections can be milder than others, but if your puppy has a bacterial or viral infection, they will usually have more symptoms beyond diarrhea, including vomiting, bloody diarrhea, loss of appetite, and general lethargy.

-Puppies can also have food allergies and intolerance.
+Puppies can also have food allergies or intolerances.
 If your puppy’s diarrhea started after a change in diet, your veterinarian may recommend a diet test to help rule out which ingredients are causing a problem for the puppy’s GI tract.

 Are you stressed about having a new puppy?
-Remember that your puppy is likely stressed too after moving to a new home away from its mama!
+Remember that your puppy is likely stressed too, especially after moving to a new home away from their safe place, also known as their mother.

 An upset stomach due to stress can lead to diarrhea in puppies, just like it can in humans.
-In this case it is important to monitor your puppy and provide supportive supplements.
+In this case, it is important to monitor your puppy and provide supportive supplements.
 It is likely not an emergency unless it does not resolve and the puppy becomes dehydrated.
+If your puppy experiences diarrhea for more than 24 hours, or stops drinking, contact a veterinarian to determine what steps to take next.

 The simple fact that puppies’ digestive systems are still developing makes them more susceptible to gastrointestinal irritation.
 They are born with a naive gut and rely on their mother’s colostrum to gain maternal antibodies that help fight infections.
 They do not have the immunity or tolerance that adult dogs do and may be more sensitive until they mature.